🎵 Elevate your beats with the nanoPAD2 — where compact meets commanding!

-The Korg nanoPAD2 is a slim, USB-powered MIDI pad controller featuring sixteen velocity-sensitive pads and an X-Y touchpad for versatile MIDI parameter control.
-Compatible with major DAWs, it offers full programmability for notes and control changes, making it an essential, compact tool for producers and performers seeking expressive, portable MIDI input.
+The Korg nanoPAD2 Slim-Line USB MIDI Pads in Black is a compact, USB-powered MIDI controller featuring sixteen velocity-sensitive pads and an X-Y touchpad for versatile MIDI parameter control.
+Designed for portability and precision, it supports full customization of pads and integrates smoothly with major DAWs, making it an essential tool for modern producers and performers seeking professional-grade control in a sleek, affordable package.

 | ASIN | B004M8YPKM |